astraw/stdeb/README.rst

                                        distributions in (default='deb_dist')
   --patch-already-applied (-a)         patch was already applied (used when
                                        py2dsc calls sdist_dsc)
-  --default-distribution (-z)          distribution name to use if not
-                                       specified in .cfg (default='unstable') --default-maintainer (-m)            maintainer name and email to use if not specified in .cfg (default from
-                                       setup.py)
   --extra-cfg-file (-x)                additional .cfg file (in addition to
                                        .egg-info/stdeb.cfg if present)
   --patch-file (-p)                    patch file applied before setup.py